Wheel of Fortune (Ace of Base song): Chart performance

 The single entered the Danish charts at number six on the chart dated 10 July 1992.
 It would go on to peak at number two in October, with the follow-up single "All That She Wants" overtaking it at number one.
 In the United Kingdom, "Wheel of Fortune" was released as the second single and it reached number 20 in its second week at the UK Singles Chart, on 29 August 1993.
 On the Music Week Dance Singles chart, it reached number 13 same week.
 It was a number-one hit in Norway for four weeks, and a number-two hit in Denmark and the Netherlands.
-Additionally, the song entered the top 10 also in Austria (6), Belgium (5), Germany (4), Spain (6), and Switzerland (5), while it was a top-20 hit in Finland (15), Iceland (11) and Ireland (18).
+In the Netherlands, it was held off reaching the number-one position by "(I Can't Help) Falling In Love With You" by UB40.
+Additionally, the song entered the top 10 also in Austria (6), Belgium (5), Germany (4), Greece (3), Spain (6), and Switzerland (5), while it was a top-20 hit in Finland (15), Iceland (11) and Ireland (18).
 On the Eurochart Hot 100, "Wheel of Fortune" reached the top 5, peaking at number five.
+Outside Europe, it became a successful top-3 hit in Israel, peaking at number two on 7 April 1993.
 It earned a gold record in Germany, with a sale of 250,000 singles and spending a total of 26 weeks within the German Singles Chart.

 Prior to the official release of the song, a live version of the song entered the charts at number two in Brazilian radio station Emboabas FM on 3 December 2007.
 The song entered the Radio Aachen chart in Germany at number 26 on 15 December 2007.
 It also entered the Euro WebCharts at number five in the last week of 2007 and eventually reached number one.